Ivory Coast - Country Portrait

 The ethnic and linguistic diversity of Côte d'Ivoire is vast, with about 60 ethnic groups who lived together peacefully for a long time.
 Marriages between different ethnic groups are not uncommon, especially in the cities.
 In addition to the official language of French over 70 languages are spoken.

 Until the early 1980s, Côte d'Ivoire was a model of stability and economic success in Africa.
 Export earnings from cocoa and coffee guaranteed a relative level of prosperity for many years.
-According to Human Development Index of the United Nations, the country is now ranked 168 of 187.
-23.8% of the population live in extreme poverty which means they live on less than $1.25 per day.
+According to Human Development Index of the United Nations, the country is now ranked 170 of 189.
+About 24% of the population live in extreme poverty which means they live on less than $1.25 per day.
 The majority of households have no access to clean water which is a breeding ground for the spread of diseases such as cholera, typhoid, tuberculosis, yellow fever, and hepatitis A and hepatitis B. Despite mandatory attendance to elementary school, the illiteracy rate is still very high at over 40 percent.

 The agricultural sector, in which nearly half of the people work, is still the dominant economic industry in Côte d'Ivoire which benefits from large deposits of raw materials and fertile soil.
 Cocoa has long been the main source of export revenue, but the importance of cocoa has recently fallen in favor of oil.
 Another important agricultural product is coffee.
 Other major products are palm oil, coconuts, sugar cane, tropical fruits, and cotton.